 The first week of a newly hired officer will consist of administrative and intensive training to include Use of Force, Firearms, OSHA, and other mandated training requirements.
 They will also obtain credentials for numerous data base accesses.

 The FTO program generally consists of a minimum of a 12-week program in four phases, in which newly hired officers are assigned to specially trained senior officers to complete their field training prior to being assigned to solo patrol duties.
 We understand individuals learn at difference paces and in different ways.
 This program is designed to provide every opportunity for the new officer to succeed with flexibility to increase the time commitment to the program to meet the needs of the individual officer.

 During the training period, the officer will also spend time with other criminal justice entities including the Investigative and Support Division, Drug Task Force, Dakota County Jail, and Dakota County Communications Center.

 Phase One: Focuses on policies, procedures, and geography.
 The FTO demonstrates how calls for service should be handled and the required documentation.

 Phase Two: Focuses on increasing the frequency of the trainee taking more calls for service, continuing geography, and incorporating more traffic stops.
 The FTO assists the trainee in handling the calls.

-Phase Three: Focuses on the trainee showing that he/she can handle the calls/traffic stops on their own to prepare them for fourth phase.
+Phase Three: Focuses on the trainee showing that they can handle the calls/traffic stops on their own to prepare them for fourth phase.
 The FTO assists less during this phase.

 Phase Four: Trainee is with an FTO who is out of uniform.
-This allows people the trainee comes in contact with to focus on him/her and not the FTO.
-The FTO does not help the trainee during this phase and the trainee needs to utilize their partners and other resources to get through the call or traffic stop.
+This allows those who come in contact with the trainee to focus on the trainee during this phase.
+During this phase the trainee utilizes support from partners and other resources to handle a call or traffic stop.